Pedro Gil station

-Pedro Gil station (sometimes called Herran station) is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station serves Ermita in Manila and is located at the corner of Taft Avenue and Pedro Gil Street.
-The station takes its name from Pedro Gil Street, which is used to be named Herran Street.
+Pedro Gil station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Ermita District, City of Manila, Philippines.
+It is situated at the corner of Taft Avenue and Pedro Gil Street.
+The station takes its name from Pedro Gil Street, which used to be called Herran Street.

-Pedro Gil station is the seventh station for trains headed to Roosevelt and the fourteenth station for trains headed to Baclaran.
+Pedro Gil station is the twelfth station for trains headed to Fernando Poe Jr., and the fourteenth station for trains headed to Dr. Santos.

+History

+Pedro Gil station was opened to the public on December 1, 1984, as part of LRT's inaugural southern section, known as the Taft Line.

+Nearby landmarks

 Landmarks near the station include the Philippine General Hospital, the University of the Philippines Manila, Philippine Christian University, Philippine Women's University, Robinsons Manila, and St. Paul University Manila.

 Transportation links

 Pedro Gil station is well-served by taxis, jeepneys, buses, and UV Express that ply the Taft Avenue route and nearby routes.
 Taxis and jeepneys stop near the station and can be used to transport commuters to and from Ermita.